 A Crime Insurance policy, in the form of either a Commercial Crime Policy or Financial Institution Bond, providing coverage for Employee Dishonesty, On Premises, In Transit (Theft Disappearance and Destruction Coverage Form and Robbery and Safe Burglary Coverage Form), Forgery/Alteration, Computer and Funds Transfer Fraud will be carried in the amount of the total annual "value of the contract".
 Such insurance may be written with a deductible; however, such deductible will not exceed \$10,000.
 "The Milwaukee Board of School Directors" will be named as loss payee with respect to losses involving property or funds provided under this Agreement by MPS.
 This policy is to cover all employees, officers, and board members of Provider and all of Provider's contractors or subcontractors handling money, securities or other property of Provider or property of MPS used in providing services under this Agreement.
+Provider must submit a paper copy of this coverage to MPS with the signed contract.

-6. School Leaders' Errors & Omissions.......\$1,000,000 per occurrence/\$2,000,000 aggregate
+6. School Leaders' Errors & Omissions\\.......\$1,000,000 per occurrence/\$2,000,000 aggregate